Christopher Columbus Harris: Politics

 In that year he established the Bank of Commerce and became its president.
 He also became the chairman of the Democratic executive committee for the 8th district and was elected to fill the unexpired term of William Richardson, who had died in office.
 He served from May 1914 until March 1915.
 He did not seek reelection.

 Later life

 After his Washington work, Harris returned to Alabama and served as president of City National Bank in Decatur.
-He was later named to the Chairmanship of the bank. he died December 28, 1935.
+He was later named to the Chairmanship of the bank.

+Death and burial

+He died December 28, 1935 at the age of 93.
 He is buried in the Decatur City Cemetery, Decatur, Alabama.